Crikxi/JPNToSurviceNWJSUpdate/README.md

 # JPNToSurviveNWJSUpdate
 ## Goal of the script
-Update the nwjs version to correct audio bugs
+Update the nwjs version to correct audio bugs, ONLY FOR WINDOWS
 ## Installation
 Put the script launch.py in the main folder of Japanese to Survice: Hiragana battle and execute it with python 3.7 (or any recent version).
 ## Known problems